MarcCS21312/Hypermedia_Project/README.md

   The structure is efficient.
 At the top, there is a menu (“header”) that stays fixed (“sticky”).
 This menu has my name (clickable, which takes you to the “home”) and two main links that lead to “Jobs” (the portfolio) and
   “Formation” (my studies).

   The most important part of the page, the one that is seen first, is divided into two large columns using “flexbox”.
-In the left column (<div class="cv">) there is my résumé in text: a short introduction, my photo and the list of skills.
-In the right column ( <div class="portfolio"> ) I have placed the visual portfolio, with images and GIFs of my work.
+In the left column (<div #class="cv">) there is my résumé in text: a short introduction, my photo and the list of skills.
+In the right column ( <div #class="portfolio"> ) I have placed the visual portfolio, with images and GIFs of my work.

   I have made this decision because this way the recruiter can have both things visible at the same time: they can read what I can do while looking at the visual examples.
 I think it is the most efficient way to present myself.

-  Finally, below these two columns, I have added the section “Formation” ( <section id="formation"> ).
-This section occupies the full width and contains the information about my studies, courses and the languages I speak.
-I have placed it at the end because it is important, but less urgent than the portfolio and the skills.
+  Finally, below these two columns, I have added the section “Formation” ( <section #id="formation"> ).
+This section occupies the full width and contains the information about my studies, courses and the languages I speak.I have placed it at the end because it is important, but less urgent than the portfolio and the skills.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------